JDStraughan/jdstraughan.github.io/_posts/2013-11-08-trip-report-wdw-oct-nov-2013.md

 ![Magic Kingdom ](/img/post/2013/wdw-portorleans-2013/hs-11.jpg)

-It was a fun filled day at Hollywood Studios.
+It was a fun-filled day at Hollywood Studios.
 We finished up at Fantasmic, the nighttime show, and it was enjoyed by all.
 Happy Halloween!

 ##### Day 6